Björgólfur Thor: 2000s: Iceland, and the financial crisis

 After leaving Russia, Björgólfur Thor started investing in several Icelandic firms in 2002, while continuing his international investments.
 By 2006, he was a celebrity for his business success, with an eight-page-long profile in the Sunday supplement of the Icelandic newspaper Morgunblaðið written about him.

-Late in 2002, Björgólfur Thor and Björgólfur Guðmundsson's holding company Samson ehf. gained a 45% controlling share of Landsbanki, Iceland's second largest bank, for about ISK12m in a controversial privatization.
+Late in 2002, Thor and Björgólfur Guðmundsson's holding company Samson ehf. gained a 45% controlling share of Landsbanki, Iceland's second largest bank, for about ISK12m in a controversial privatization.
 The board was announced in February 2003, with the chairman being Björgólfur Thor's father.
 Björgólfur Thor also became the main owner and chairman of the Straumur Investment Bank.